Nathan Carr and Milivoy Webber Memorial Prize

 Can I submit my entry simultaneously to other competitions?

 Simultaneous submission is permitted.
-Should your entry win a prize or be published elsewhere, please let us know using the Contact form so that we may remove it from this competition.
+Should your entry win a prize or be published elsewhere, please let us know using the Contact Form so that we may remove it from this competition.

 Can I revise my entry after submitting it?